Flat Extra Fees for Life Insurance: What Are They & How They Work in 2024 + YouTube Video

 We usually know which companies are least likely to use flat extra fees and submit applications to them to help our clients save money.

 This strategy will work many times but depending on your occupation or sport, it may be impossible.
 The more hazards you are exposed to, the more likely a flat extra fee could be applied.
-Flat extra charges are minimal and don’t affect premiums in many cases.
+Flat extra charges are usually minimal and don’t affect premiums very much in many cases.

 Not only can you pre-screen medical conditions, but you can also pre-screen your high-risk occupation, hobby, or sport if you have one.